PavlyukVadim/criticaster.io/src/pages/posts/js-core/this-in-js/index.md

 foo2() // Cannot read property 'a' of undefined
 ```

-#### Implicit Binding
+#### Implicit binding

-When function is a method, this reffers to the object contained that method:
+When a function is a method, this refers to the object contained that method:

 ```js
 var a = 'global bar'